 With those two contradictory keywords (I must and pointlessness) you force yourself to such an energy level where you must be very active all the time, while not appreciating what you do.
 The energy that you are using to get so many things done is highly intense and very active.
 It could even be called high-frequency energy.
 The feeling of pointlessness, on the contrary, creates a slow energy which makes the impulses triggering your action succumb.

 To find the golden mean between the muffling pointlessness and the impelling drive with which you urge yourself to move on would seem to be the best solution.
 Your normal way of acting should remain somewhere between the two, where you are neither lazy nor super-active.

 In nature, sometimes similar extreme situations can be found.
 Usually, the earth is quiet, peaceful and just lays there.
-But when earthquake comes, it is destructive; it shakes and blasts mountains to fall over.
+But when the earthquake comes, it is destructive; it shakes and blasts mountains to fall over.
 This is the period of activeness, where something new seems to be created on earth.
-Likewise, a hurricane or a tsunami are very active forces of nature.
-But when you look at how they interfere in the nature, you can notice that actually they create numerous problems.
+Likewise, hurricanes or tsunamis are very active forces of nature.
+But when you look at how they interfere in nature, you can notice that actually they create numerous problems.

 At the same time, passiveness represents a problem as well.
 If the water is passive and stands still, it always goes stale.
 If there is no wind, the air will become stagnant.

 In fact, your impression that you can get many things done only by making an extreme effort and that there is no other way of doing the same number of things is erroneous.
 Actually, there is another way.
 If you started doing things in an optimal way, it would enable you to achieve the same or even better results while acting much more calmly and without such alternating periods of rest and exhausting hurry.